Let me give you an overview.

 Taxation of a Special Needs Trust

 A Non-Grantor Trust is a separate taxpayer from its creator.
 Not so for a grantor trust.
-Congress and the Internal Revenue Service brought about the grantor trust rules.
-A violation of these rules by the grantor or other designated individuals caused the trust to be disregarded for income tax purposes, and the income taxed to the grantor at his or her individual income tax rate.
+Congress and the Internal Revenue Service created about the grantor trust rules.
+A grantor trust causes the trust to be disregarded for income tax purposes, and the income taxed to the grantor at his or her individual income tax rate.
 These rules were quite effective in eliminating many of the strategies that the IRS viewed as abusive.

 Many years later, creative estate planners began to take advantage of the grantor trust rules by purposefully violating them in the creation of an “Intentionally Defective Grantor Trust” or IDGT.
 The IDGT is an irrevocable trust that is established during the lifetime of the grantor and is used to remove assets from the estate of the grantor.
-If the proper rules are violated, the trust assets will not be included in the grantor’s estate at death, but the income from the trust will be taxed to the grantor.
-In addition, because the grantor is legally liable to pay the income tax for the trust from his or her personal funds, the income and principal of the trust may be preserved to compound.
+If the applicable rules are violated, funds in the trust will not be included in the grantor’s estate at death, but the income from the trust will be taxed to the grantor.
+In addition, because the grantor is legally liable to pay the income taxed to the trust from his or her personal funds, the income and principal of the trust may be preserved to compound.
 This is very desirable since it reduces the size of the grantor’s taxable estate while allowing assets outside the taxable estate to grow at a faster rate.